JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Follow buttons #DONE
 - Do not show a profile if it is the current user !!! #DONE
 - Make the profiles link
+- Hover profile card, let's turn the other implementation into a component
 - Clicking on Show more should open a page with all users that the current user is not following
 - The user id will be passed in the url